wuyuqing0327/deepFM-NN_structure/README.md

-Modeling for users loan demand prediction
+Modeling for users demand prediction